iamelisandromello/skeleton-pub/README.md

 ## Bibliotecas

 ### Dependências de Produção
-Certain terms are used throughout Open MCT with consistent meanings or conventions.
+Certain terms are used throughout SkeletonPub with consistent meanings or conventions.
 Any deviations from the below are issues and should be addressed (either by updating this glossary or changing code to reflect correct usage.)
 Other developer documentation, particularly in-line